 Low was so effective at getting under Hitler's skin that prior to WW II, the Nazi government lodged a formal protest about Low's drawings.

-Despite Low's rule about not dignifying tyrants by drawing them as "horrible monsters," sometimes the war became so horrifying that he couldn't resist giving tyrants the full "monster" treatment.
-His outrage overcame his resolution.
+Despite Low's rule about not dignifying tyrants by drawing them as "horrible monsters," sometimes he couldn't resist giving a tyrant the full "monster" treatment.
+When the war became too horrifying, his outrage overcame his resolution:

-Yet, Low's outrage never caused him to lose artistic control.
+Yet, Low never lost artistic control.
 He recognized that to make the most powerful statement he could not abandon restraint; a picture overcome by passion and emotion is usually less potent.

 Look how thoughtfully Low constructed the wonderful drawing above.
-To draw the worst creature imaginable, many artists might make Hitler a literal monster-- perhaps a vampire with blood and fangs and claws.
-But with consummate skill, Low transforms Hitler into a beast primarily by changing his posture.
+To draw the worst creature imaginable, many artists might get carried away and make Hitler a literal monster with blood and fangs and claws.
+But with consummate skill, Low transforms Hitler into a beast primarily by giving him a stooped, ape-like posture.

 |Keen powers of observation at work: Low didn't need to resort to fur or tentacles to make a monster; all it took was splayed legs, hunched shoulders, dangling arms and effective shadows.|